aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to DIF via C++ or Online App" h2="POTM  to DIF File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Office Document Markup Language (POTM) is a file format used to store presentations created with Microsoft Office PowerPoint.
+It is a proprietary format, and is not supported by many other applications.
+On the other hand, the Data Interchange Format (DIF) is a widely used format for exchanging data between different applications.
+Therefore, it is often necessary to convert POTM files to DIF in order to make them compatible with other applications.

+<h2>How Aspose.Total Helps for POTM to DIF Conversion</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTM file to DIF within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to DIF.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert POTM to DIF.
+By using Aspose.Slides for C++, you can export POTM to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to DIF.
+This process can be completed in two simple steps, making it easy to convert POTM to DIF within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}